 GIT is a distributed open-source version control system that is used widely to track changes in software code when coding.
-It is mainly used by developers to coordinate amongst the many members of the team.
+In this git tutorial for beginners, you’ll learn how it is used by developers to coordinate amongst the many members of the team.
 Amongst the major goals that GIT aims to achieve are:

 - Data integrity

 - Control System: Being a storage system, GIT is effectively used to store and track code and this feature is found to be very useful by the developers.

 - Version Control: By storing the history of the changes made in code in myriad branches and merges, GIT helps developers tread through the history of the changes made in the code seamlessly.

 - Distributed system: The code changes are stored both in the local devices of the developers as well in a centralized cloud, thus preserving multiple copies of the changes made.
 This helps the developers retrieve the code even if the work is lost in their local device.

 Practical projects involve myriad developers working in parallel with changes made all the time.
 This necessitates the need for a version control system that not only saves work but also helps avoid repetition of work and contributes to increased efficiency and collaboration amongst the stakeholders.

 As a developer, you ought to learn GIT to –

 - Start a git clone repository for an existing project in GIT or copy an existing project from the internet.